jethroflanagan/amd-in-a-box/README.md

 ---
 **ignore_folders:** *[optional]* String Array

 The packager will not recurse through any folders in the list.
-Example usage: `ignore_folders: ["sys"]`
+Example usage: `ignore_folders: ["box"]`

 ---
 **allowed_extensions:** *[optional]* String Array